otaviojava/jcassandra-book/04-cql.md

 ### Collection types

-Within Cassandra there is support for three types of collections that follow the same line of the Java world.
+Within Cassandra, there is support for three types of collections that follow the same line of the Java world.
 These collections fit perfectly when it is necessary to have a field that has a set of items, for example, the telephone or contact list.

 ```sql
 collection_type :: = MAP '<' cql_type ',' cql_type '>'